zakmich/match_betting_app/README.md

 - For administrators: Effortlessly add upcoming matches for users to predict.
 - For users: Register and submit their predictions through a convenient login interface.

+Current version of an app uses only basic data types available in Python.